sarnobat/java_awk_callgraph_variableflow/README.md

 # java_awk_callgraph_variableflow

+* TODO 2024-04: see if you can create a diagram that connects these.
+It's confusing right now.
+I don't know where to start.
-TODO 2024-04: capture sample output of each
+* TODO 2024-04: capture sample output of each

 ```
    643525      4 -rwxrwxr-x   1 sarnobat admin        2192 Jun 22  2023 ./awk_javap_classes_csv.awk